mindfulness in schools

 Mindfulness in the Classroom for Students

-- Developing Attention, Balance, and Compassion: (all grades) A weekly, in-the-classroom mindfulness series.
+- Developing Attention, Balance, and Compassion: (all grades) A weekly, in-the-classroom mindfulness series that helps students learn essential skills of focus and emotional regulation.
 Sessions last between 30 to 45 minutes depending upon the grade.
 Series can last for four to eight weeks or more.

 - Deepening Mindfulness Practice: (4th grade and up) A weekly, in-the-classroom series for students who have learned basic mindfulness.
 Class reviews elements of mindfulness practice and explores how students can direct attention to cultivate positive emotions.
 Sessions last between 30 and 45 minutes depending upon the grade.
 Five-week series.